jhaskinsjr/nebula/README.md

 on the same machine.
 This is what makes μService-SIMulator **the world's first cloud-native microarchitecture simulation framework**!

-Consider the following modified Oroblanco init.nebula file that spawns services on several different machines on my network:
+Consider the following modified Pompia init.nebula file that spawns services on several different machines on my network:

     # Sample μService-SIMulator script